What is a Secured Loan and Are You Secure?

 This means that if you are looking to get a loan to actually use for your bills, a secured loan may not be the best option.
-I mean, if you have to put the entire amount you will borrow up for collateral, you are basically just swapping the money over.
+I mean, if you have to put the entire amount you will borrow up to for collateral, you are basically just swapping the money over.
 If you can afford to put up that amount of collateral, however, secured loans are a great way to build your credit.
 Although you have put up collateral, the financial institution will report your payments to the credit bureaus.
 Additionally, over time, your collateral may be released, or you may be able to take out the same loan without collateral after you pay the first one off.

 What Can a Secured Loan Be Used For?

 A secured loan is much like any other type of loan when it comes to using it.
 What you use the loan for is pretty much up to you.
 However, due to the fact that it is secured, it is best to consider this type of loan solely for the purpose of building credit.
 While you can use the funds for anything, keeping credit as your main goal is a wise move.

 For instance, when I started trying to rebuild my credit a few years back, I was only able to qualify for a secured credit card at the time.
 Secured credit cards are built on the same principle as secured loans, meaning that they require collateral.
 I was approved for a $200 limit but had to put a $49 deposit down as my collateral.